 1.1 The Block Diagram

-Reading through ISO 26262's specification, it's very clear that the authors valued one thing: avoid needless complexity.
-And, you’ll notice the standard identifies a standard design practice of creating a block diagram:
+Reading through ISO 26262's specification, it's very clear that the authors valued one thing: avoiding needless complexity.
+And, you’ll notice the standard identifies a standard design practice for creating a block diagram:

 - Abstract the design to ensure that each block has a dedicated function, eliminating the need for needless (and often confusing) mixing of functions; and